- A car-free trip with classic linear walks on Skye and the Outer Hebrides

-Quench your thirst at Sligachan before taking a short bus journey to Portree (20 mins).
+Quench your thirst at the Sligachan Hotel before taking a short bus journey to Portree (20 mins).

 Overnight: Portree, Skye

-There are several excellent walks to choose from today, or you might like to join an full day guided tour of Skye (optional extra).
+There are two excellent walks to choose from today, or you might like to join an full day guided tour of Skye (optional extra).

-If you prefer a walk, then take the bus (18 mins) from Portree to the car park at the Old Man of Storr.
-It’s a 5 mile walk (allow 3-5 hrs in total), to get up close to the towering pinnacles.
-Alternatively, take a beautiful coastal walk (8 miles) from Portree towards the Storr on the Trotternish Ridge.
+If you prefer a walk, then book a taxi or take the bus (payable locally) from Portree to the car park at the Old Man of Storr.
+It’s a 4.5 km walk, to get up close to the towering pinnacles.
+Alternatively, ask the taxi to stop at the The Storr lochs dam car park and follow a beautiful coastal route along the clifftops and across moorland to walk back to Portree (13 km).

-Activity: Walk 5 or 8 miles, or optional guided small group tour of Skye
+Activity: Walk 4.5 - 13 km, or optional guided small group tour of Skye

 Transfer to Uig and hop aboard the Calmac ferry for the crossing to Tarbert on the Isle of Harris (1h40, departure time dependent on day and season).

-Harris is home to around 20 pairs of magnificent golden eagles, and if you’ve time, then take a bus/taxi (20 mins) to the start of the 2-mile walk to the North Harris Eagle Observatory, Scan the skyline of Glen Mevaig to spot these birds soaring above.
-In Tarbert you can visit to the island’s only whisky distillery, where you can warm yourself by the peat fire and take a tour (closed Sundays).
+Harris is home to around 20 pairs of magnificent golden eagles, and if you have time, then take a bus/taxi (20 mins) to the start of the 2-mile walk to the North Harris Eagle Observatory, Scan the skyline of Glen Mevaig to spot these birds soaring above.
+In Tarbert you can visit to the island’s only whisky distillery, where you can warm yourself by the peat fire and take a tour (please note the distillery is closed on Sundays).

 Overnight: Tarbert, Harris

 South Harris boasts some of the best beaches in the country.
-Start your walk with a bracing paddle on the pristine white sands of Luskentyre beach - just a short transfer (20 mins) from Tarbert.
+You can begin your walk with a bracing paddle on the pristine white sands of Luskentyre beach - just a short transfer (20 mins) from Tarbert.
 Here you can meet the famous Harris Tweed weaver Donald John MacKay, who is always happy to spin a yarn or two— verbally and literally!

-From the coast at Seilebost, wind your way inland on the southern part of the 20-mile ‘Harris Walkway’ established in 2001 to link up a network of old paths.
-Walk in the footsteps of hundreds of local folk as you follow a historic coffin road, as well as waymarked moorland paths, back to Tarbert (note that there are some boggy sections).
-As you meet the minor road, you can shorten your walk by taking the bus part of the way.
+From the coast at Seilebost, wind your way inland on the southern part of the 37 km ‘Harris Walkway’ established in 2001 to link up a network of old paths.
+Walk in the footsteps of hundreds of local folk as you follow a historic coffin road, as well as waymarked moorland paths back to Tarbert.
+As you meet the minor road, you can shorten your walk by taking the bus part of the way to return to Tarbert.

 Overnight: Tarbert, Harris

-Set out from Tarbert on the northern section of the Harris Walkway, following the footpath along the waters of Lochannan Lacasdail—this is one of the remotest parts of the Highlands and you can revel in the sound of silence ringing in your ears —far away from the hustle and bustle of everyday life.
-Reach Scaladale, and transfer to Stornoway on the east coast of the Isle of Lewis.
+Set out from Tarbert on the northern section of the Harris Walkway, following the footpath along the waters of Lochannan Lacasdail - this is one of the remotest parts of the Islands, and you can revel in the sound of silence ringing in your ears - far away from the hustle and bustle of everyday life.
+Reach Scaladale, and take a short transfer to Stornoway on the east coast of the Isle of Lewis.

-Reward yourself this evening with a fine supper of hot, salty fish and chips, doused in steaming vinegar.
+Tonight you can reward yourself with a fine supper of hot, salty fish and chips, doused in steaming vinegar.

 From Stornoway, you have several options for onward travel.
 Flybe operate to various airports in the UK and Europe.

-Alternatively, you can pay to take the Calmac ferry across The Minch to Ullapool (2h30), then connect to enjoy a scenic bus journey (1h20) back to Inverness.
+Alternatively, you can take the Calmac ferry across to Ullapool (2h30), then connect to enjoy a scenic bus journey (1h20) back to Inverness.